robinrendle/robinrendle.com/essays/in-search-of-the-long-wow.md

 country: UK
 city: Plymouth
 tags: unfeatured
+hero: /images/essays/home/wow.webp
+alt: “Wood engraving by Arthur Boyd Houghton from North coast, and other poems.
+A young woman stands on a doorstep with her back to the door and holds up a lantern in front of her to peer into the night.”
 ---

 If it’s possible to draw my life onto a timeline then every major event would be accompanied by a book.
 Although, despite what my shelves might tell you, I don’t hoard them.